-4. Jackie Robinson Statue: no other player has had more impact on the game than Jackie Robinson, a Brooklyn Dodger.
-His statue was unveiled on Jackie Robinson day on April 15, 2017 and is the only statue in all of Dodger Stadium.
+4. The Jackie Robinson Statue: no other player has had more impact on the game than Jackie Robinson, a Brooklyn Dodger. beginning his career in 1947.
+His statue was unveiled on Jackie Robinson day on April 15, 2017 and is the only player statue in all of Dodger Stadium.

 5. Fireworks!
 After nearly every Friday night game, there is a free fireworks show.
 When I’m in town, I always aim to get tickets for those nights for some bonus entertainment.